elia/inesita-rb.github.io/_includes/component.md

   include Inesita::Component

   def render
-    dom do
     div class: 'jumbotron text-center' do
       h1 do
         text "Hi, I'm Inesita"
       end
       h4 do
         text 'This is a sample component'
-        end
       end
     end
   end